 On our evening Bohemian Sunset ? tour with @creteurbanadventures Giannis took us to the best spot to watch the sun set over the Venetian Harbor.
 The lighthouse was built by the Egyptians who ruled for a short while but boosted the local economy #passionforhospitality #passionforgreece Photo by @toddhata

 On this tour you will get to taste local wine and food, learn all about the various Cretan grape varieties and discover some of the hidden gems which locals love.
 The tour can also be customised to meet any dietary needs.
 This is a small group tour of maximum 12 people.
 To book your experience contact Crete Local Adventures.

-Also check out this full day tour: Bygone Crete Tour with Crete Urban Adventures: The Gems of Rethymnon
+Also check out this full day tour: Bygone Crete Tour with Crete Local Adventures: The Gems of Rethymnon

 Where to Eat in Chania Old Town